HiPERCAM/hipercam/docs/reduction.rst

 CCDs are not of uniform sensitivity.
 There are pixel-to-pixel variations, there may be dust on the optics, and there may be overall vigetting which typically causes a fall in sensitivity at the edge of the field.
+These are all reasons while observing to keep your targets as fixed in position as possible.
+However, in addition, it helps to try to correct for such variations.
 To account for this the standard approach is to take images of the twilight sky just after sunset or before sunrise.
 Best of all if the sky is free of many stars, but in any case one should always offset the (multiple) sky field frames taken so that the starts can be medianed out of the flat field.
 Normally we move in a spiral pattern to accomplish this.

 At the GTC, |hiper|'s driving routine, ``hdriver`` can drive the telescope as well as the instrument, making spiralling during sky flats straightforward.
 One can normally acquire more than 100 frames in a single run, but the different CCDs will have different count levels on any one frame, and will come out of saturation at different times.
 The count levels will also be falling or rising according to whether the flats were taken at evening or morning twilight.
+At the NTT and TNT, we ask the TO to spiral the telescope.

-The task of making the flat fields is thus to combine a series of frames with differing count levels while removing features that vary between images.
+The task of making the flat fields is to combine a series of frames with differing count levels, while removing features that vary between images.
 In order to do this, one must normalise the images by their mean levels, but weight them appropriately in the final combination to avoid giving too much weight to under-exposed images.
 This is tedious by hand, and therefore the command |makeflat| was written to carry out all the necessary tasks.

 As with the biases, it is strongly recommended that you inspect the frames to be combined using |rtplot| to avoid including any disastrous ones.
-Saturated frames are spotted using user-defined mean levels at which to reject frames.
+Saturated frames can be spotted using user-defined mean levels at which to reject frames.
 The documentation of |makeflat| has details of how it works, and you are referred to this for more information.
-Recommended mean level limits are ~4000 for each CCD for the lower limits, and (55000, 58000, 58000, 50000 and 42000) for CCDs 1 to 5 (|hiper|) and (50000, 28000 and 28000) for ULTRACAM.
-The upper in CCD 5 of |hiper| is to avoid a nasty feature that develops in the lower-right readout channel at high count levels.
+Recommended mean level limits are ~4000 for each CCD for the lower limits, and (55000, 58000, 58000, 50000 and 42000) for CCDs 1 to 5 (|hiper|), (50000, 28000 and 28000) for ULTRACAM and 50000 for ULTRASPEC.
+The low upper level for CCD 5 of
+|hiper| is to avoid a nasty feature that develops in the lower-right
+readout channel at high count levels.
 The limits for ULTRACAM are to stop "peppering" whereby charge transfers between neighbouring pixels in the green and blue CCDs especially.

 ..
 Warning::
    It is highly advisable to compute multiple versions of the flat field